 Map Your Project Out

-The beauty of a leather necklace is there are many ways to do one.
+There’re various ways to make a leather necklace like this.
 Today, I’m making a leafy pendant, with a few layers of colored leather with a bit of a pearl decorative bit.

 Start by using your leaf stencil (or stencils, depending on whether you want a bit of different sizing) and a black sharpie marker to draw the leather sheet’s back pattern.
 You can also use a chalk marker or anything that will show up on the backing fabric of your leather sheet.